 It is worth mentioning that -sillygibs is, in fact, the standard "violence-reduced" setting for German playerswhich cannot be changed, a mode which also includes altering blood so that it looks yellow and eliminating all bloodsplatter on characters' clothes, walls and floors.
 And that despite the fact that in Germany the game is rated 18+ (for adults only), not 16+ as in most other countries.
 Even some of the Meet the Team videos (Meet the Soldier for example) have been altered this way in the German dubbed version.
 Given that the voice acting in the German dub is horrible, most German players usually run their game with audio setting set to English.

-In Pyroland, some maps have been turned to what the Pyro sees in Meet the Pyro.
-Weapon projectiles trail bubbles, explosions are replaced by confetti, players bleed balloons, and the pitch of everyone's voice is raised.
+In Pyroland, some maps have been turned to what the Pyro sees in Meet the Pyro, switching from the standard muted colors of normal TF2, to one that heavily favors pastel pink, blue, and green, befitting a Sugar Bowl.
+Weapon projectiles trail bubbles, explosions are replaced by confetti, fire becomes rainbows, players bleed balloons, and the pitch of everyone's voice is raised.
 When players take damage and die, they laugh.

 We also have the Soldier-Demoman war over an unlockable pair of boots, with the accompanying comic giving the story reason that the Administrator feared the friendship between RED's Demoman and BLU's Soldier would lead them to talk about their job and make them realize that the fake war was run by the same person (Helen, the Administrator) staying in power by playing both sides against each other.
 Thus the Soldier and Demoman were bribed with new weapons and lied to to destroy their friendship.
 Prior to the Mann versus Machine storyline, fraternization between members of the RED and BLU teams was forbidden by their contracts.

 Soft Glass: The Demoman's bottle can break on a hit with a target, though whether it's broken or not makes no difference to damage output.
-The Sniper's Jarate always breaks on contact with something but never does any damage.
+The Sniper's Jarate and the Scout's Mad Milk always break on contact with something but never do any damage.